NxPKG/khulnasoft-docs/content/support/About Cloudflare/Enterprise Documentation/Customer Incident Management Policy.md

 -   Intermittent or degraded Site-wide performance degradation.
 -   Loss of an important function such as reporting.
--   Loss of access to the Cloudflare application from one of the social media or external CloudFlare websites
+-   Loss of access to the Khulnasoft application from one of the social media or external CloudFlare websites
 -   Outage to important outbound third-party interface.
 -   Inoperability of the site for one of the enterprise clients or distribution partners.
 -   Corruption or loss of customer data.